ichteltelch/Pile/README.md

     and switching it off for a production build is not as straightforward as it should be.
     * Your program might utilize Java's thread interruption mechanism for something else besides "crash the entire thread".
 For example, `interrupt` might just mean "wake up, check messages, and return to sleep unless you got a special interrupt message".
 Making the `WaitService` to be used an injectable dependency allows *Pile* to be adapted to such needs.

+## About
+I developed *Pile* for my employer [Promadent UG](https://www.promadent.de), who kindly gave me permission to publish it as open source. *Pile* is used in our dental software *Biss*, both to manage the workflow in the reactive model and to define the GUI.

+### Limitations
+Many computations in the workflow of *Biss* are quite long-running, and the GUI needs to react only at human time scale.
+Hence, *Pile* is not very optimized for efficiency, as I don't really need it and changing a working system has the avoidable potential to break things.
+Instead, it focuses on flexibility, debuggability, safety and ease of use (although, given it's Java, it's still quite clunky).
+In general, *Pile* is the way I need it to be, and functionallity that I don't need may be missing or completely untested.

+Some parts of the API, such as certain method names, are unsystematic or otherwise bad.
+I may change these in the future.

+Like basically everything made with Java, *Pile* wishes it was written in Kotlin.
+At the very least, *Pile* would be much more comfortable to use from Kotlin code.
+Maybe I'll provide Kotlin bindings in the future.